 Foreign fighters and returnees

 During 2014, the Counter-Terrorism Coordinator has regularly submitted to the Council progress reports on the implementation of measures agreed by the ministers, as well as proposals for future work.
 In addition, he meets with authorities from third countries and international institutions to discuss the threat and identify possible areas of cooperation.

-Following the terrorist attacks in Paris on January 2015, the Counter-Terrorism Coordinator has taken part in the discussions on enhancing the EU's counter terrorism response, both at the Foreign Affairs Council meeting (19 January) and at the informal meeting of ministers of Justice and Home Affairs (29 January).
+Following the terrorist attacks in Paris on January 2015, the Counter-Terrorism Coordinator has taken part in the discussions on enhancing the EU's counter terrorism response, both from an internal and from an external perspective.

 As part of his role of fostering better communication between the EU and third countries in the area of counter-terrorism, the coordinator participates in dialogues with government officials and other stakeholders.
 To this end, Gilles de Kerchove has travelled to several countries to engage in high level political dialogues and speak with experts, policy makers and civil society.
 He has also examined possibilities for further cooperation and counter-terrorism capacity building, and attended and spoken at conferences.